Year 12 Work Experience

 Work experience is a compulsory part of the Year 12 curriculum and takes place in the final week of the summer term.

-Following an assembly in the autumn term, students are encouraged to seek a placement that will not only give them a taste of the world of work but in addition it will give them an idea of what their future career might be like.
+Following guidance through our Careers and Skills sessions, students are encouraged to seek a placement that will not only give them a taste of the world of work but in addition it will give them an idea of what their future career might be like.

 Many universities expect students to have work experience relevant to the course they are applying for which they will be expected to speak about at university interviews.
 If students decide not to choose to attend university, experience of a work placement is extremely useful to add to their CV.